rjmco/tf-gcp-simple-network/README.md

 # tf-gcp-simple-network
-Deploys a simple GCP VPC network.
+Terraform module which deploys a simple GCP VPC network.

-This module was created with the purpose of testing terragrunt and testing technologies and therefore it is very limited in functionality or flexibility.
+This module was created with the purpose of testing terragrunt and terragrunt technologies and therefore it is very limited in functionality or flexibility.

+It relies on Google Cloud Build to automate checks and tests both locally and centrally in a Google Cloud Project.

 It deploys the following resources into a given GCP project:
 - 1x VPC network